Vivian FungKensington, CA

-JUNO Award-winning composer Vivian Fung has a talent for combining idiosyncratic textures and styles into large-scale works, reflecting her multicultural background.
-Her works often assimilates seemingly disparate influences such as non-Western folk music, Brazilian rhythms, and visual inspirations.
+JUNO Award-winning composer Vivian Fung has a unique talent for combining idiosyncratic textures and styles into large-scale works, reflecting her multicultural background.
+NPR calls her “one of today’s most eclectic composers.”

 Excerpt from “Biennale Snapshots” with the Vancouver Symphony Orchestra